 The FDA recently addressed the lack of regulatory safety testing and efficacy for the first time in sunscreens in 2019.
 Until then, they had not tested sunscreens for how they absorb into the bloodstream, as the formulations were designed to sit on the skin as a topical shield from UVB rays.
 This 2020 study will surely lead to more clinical studies, and hopefully, more significant findings that will help consumers decide on what sunscreen is best for them, and help our regulatory bodies enforce safety precautions.

 Studies published in The Journal of the American Medical Association evaluated the systemic absorption of active ingredients in four commercially available sunscreens.
 In this pilot study, all four active ingredients tested were absorbed into the bloodstream!
 And while not all ingredients absorbed through the skin are hazardous and our bodies are able to process most toxicants, the study calls for further research and testing to determine the safety of ingredients for repeated use.

-While the testing continues, the FDA has proposed a rule that requires sunscreens to be regulated in the same way as drugs.
+While the testing continues, the FDA has proposed a rule in 2019, that requires sunscreens to be regulated in the same way as drugs.
 This was put in place to bring all over-the-counter sunscreens up to date with the latest scientific standards, and ensure they are generally recognized as safe and effective (GRASE).
 While testing and approvals are still in the works as of May 2020, here is a guide to help you navigate what is safe for use!